h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 For the most part, fine-tuning will lead to better results, though there are times when that will not be the case.
 Performance (an improvement on a scorer) depends on the type of problem you have: If:

-Our dataset(car_deals_train) is smaller and similar to the original one(ImageNet) - you need to be careful with fine-tuning because it could be the case that other learning models can achieve better results(e.g., SVM).
-In this case, fine-tuning is not necessary.
+- Our dataset(car_deals_train) is smaller and similar to the original one(ImageNet) - you need to be careful with fine-tuning because it could be the case that other learning models can achieve better results(e.g., SVM).
+In this case, fine-tuning is not necessary for our car deals dataset.

-When the new dataset is larger and similar to the original, having more data will not over-fit the model.
+- When the new dataset is larger and similar to the original, having more data will not over-fit the model.
 Therefore, we can say with confidence that fine-tuning can achieve better results.

 In our case, the Xception model has been trained on ~1.2 million training images with another 50,000 images for validation and 100,000 images for testing.
 Our car_deals_train dataset with 26k images will be considered small.
 That is why fine-tuning did not improve the RMSE because it could be the case that an SVM or a linear classifier can improve the scorer.

 So how else can we improve the RMSE for the first experiment?
 Well, if you recall task 2, the following is stated:

  > "Small dataset, but similar to the pre-trained model's dataset.
 [For this situation, Strategy 3 will work best.]
 You just need to remove the last fully-connected layer (output layer), run the pre-trained model as a fixed feature extractor, and then use the resulting features to train a new classifier" (Pedro Marcelino).